Quick Guide To Breast Augmentation: Silicone Versus Saline

 There have been many attempts made at breast augmentation in the past.
 Implants were made of paraffin, fat and even round balls made of ivory and glass.
 At one point, injections of silicone directly into the breast tissue were tried.

-Unsurprisingly, failed attempts and infection were the norm in the early days of breast augmentation.
+Unsurprisingly, failed attempts, infection and breast lift scars in orange county were the norm in the early days of breast augmentation.
 Strict safety measures were put into place to protect women’s health, and modern implants are made of a strong silicone shell, and filled with either silicone gel or saline (a medical-grade saltwater solution).